TencentAILabHealthcare/scpDeconv/ReadMe.md

 Before running scpDeconv, `options.py` need to be edited according to the data used (See Parameters section for more details).

-You can download this repo and run the demo task on your computing machine:
+You can download this repo and run the demo task after pull the docker `avonwang/scpdeconv:latest` on your computing machine:

 	> git clone https://github.com/TencentAILabHealthcare/scpDeconv.git
 	> cd scpDeconv/